juliuscarlo/raspberry-pi-microgrid/readme.md

 ### config.py

 The config contains experiment-specific information such as geographic location and installed solar capacity.
 This can be adjusted according to the specific location and setup.
+It is also used to switch on or off the utilization of surplus energy to allow different types of experiments to be performed.

 ## Logs
 There are two logs written to /logs: